 The urban planning and Environment Director’s mandate also includes planning, organizing and managing municipal initiatives related to town planning and the environment.

-The public works foreman must ensure the optimal and competent management of human, material and financial resources made available to him.
+The director of public works must ensure the optimal and competent management of human, material and financial resources made available to him.
 He is responsible for the regular and preventative maintenance of the road network, lighting system, signage, parks, playgrounds and all buildings and equipment in the Municipality or under the responsibility of the Municipality.
 He must participate in the public works planning and monitor construction projects that affect the development of the municipality in accordance with the plans and specifications.
 He works with the employees in the department under his responsibility.

 The accounting clerk is an essential position in the organization of a municipality.
 This person performs the duties associated with municipal financial management.
 Under the supervision of the Director General, the Accounting Clerk is responsible for accounts payable and payroll, follows up on the budget during the year, performs relevant analyses and submits the financial statements quarterly with appropriate comments to the DG.
 The accounting clerk also handles annual and complimentary taxation, as well as closing the budget each month and opens and closes each year.